mobluse/telehack-basic/README.md

 # Telehack BASIC
 Scripts in TeleBASIC for [Telehack.com](https://telehack.com/telehack.html).
-The scripts, so far, are translations of the scripts of the same name in the file [programs.h](https://github.com/fdivitto/FabGL/blob/master/examples/VGA/MultitaskingCPM/src/programs.h) in MultitaskingCPM in [FabGL](https://github.com/fdivitto/FabGL).
+The scripts, except color.bas, are translations of the scripts of the same name in the file [programs.h](https://github.com/fdivitto/FabGL/blob/master/examples/VGA/MultitaskingCPM/src/programs.h) in MultitaskingCPM in [FabGL](https://github.com/fdivitto/FabGL).

 I use `sed` to extract the programs: